mja65/Emu68-Imager/docs/download.md

 [https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip](https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip)

-The latest version is currently 1.0.6 Changes since 1.0 are:
+The latest version is currently 1.0.6.1 Changes since 1.0 are:

+1.0.6.1

+- Bugfix for the Emu68-Updater script which would cause it not to work in rare circumstances

 1.0.6